Key Facts About the University of Lincoln

 - More than 100 different nationalities are represented among the University of Lincoln’s student population

-- The University has partnerships with major universities and colleges across China and India, and the International Study Centre is working to extend its global reach
+- The University has partnerships with major universities and the International Study Centre is working to extend its global reach

 - The University of Lincoln supports multinational companies and organisations in their education and training needs.